-The black and white marble stripes carry on inside for the most impressive and unique effect.
+The black and white marble stripes carry on inside for the most impressive and exquisite architectural effect.
 Explore the venue and be careful not to hurt your neck while gazing in awe at the ceilings.

 Done enough walking?
 Now is a good time to grab lunch!
 My recommendation would be an antipasto at La Prosciutteria, a short walk from Piazza del Campo.

-The museum is home to the statues and stained-glass that once belonged to Siena Cathedral’s facade, as well as some of the altarpieces and reliquaries which once decorated the inside.
+The museum is home to the statues and stained-glass that once ornated Siena Cathedral’s facade, as well as some of the altarpieces and reliquaries which once decorated the inside.